apache/trafficserver/doc/admin-guide/files/records.config.en.rst

    HTTP/2 connection to avoid duplicate pushes on the same connection.
 If the maximum number is reached, new entries are not remembered.

+.. ts:cv:: CONFIG proxy.config.http2.stream_error_rate_threshold FLOAT 0.1
+   :reloadable:

+   This is the maximum stream error rate |TS| allows on an HTTP/2 connection.
+   |TS| gracefully closes connections that have stream error rates above this
+   setting by sending GOAWAY frames.

 Plug-in Configuration
 =====================